 While the inside of the tooth is the dental pulp, or the “living, breathing part of the tooth” that is packed with blood vessels along with nerves, the gums are also vascularized.

-The underlying vascular damage that COVID-19 wreaks on the body can persist even after the disease is gone, and over time it can cause dental flare-ups.
+The underlying vascular damage that COVID-19 wreaks on the body can persist even after the disease is gone.
+Over time it can cause dental flare-ups.

 Learn more about a great Dental Insurance plan from your association and AMBA at www.AMBAdentalvision.com or call 866-979-0497.